gabrieldansereau/ms_betadiversity_hotspots/manuscript.md

 at those locations, and then make predictions at other (unsampled) locations based on their environmental conditions.
-Going from single-species SDMs to a whole community is not a trivial task -- many alternatives have been suggested, such as stacked species distribution models (SSDMs) [@Ferrier2006], spatially explicit species assemblage modelling (SESAM) [@Guisan2011], joint species distribution models (JSDMs) [@Pollock2014], and hierarchical modeling of species communities (HMSC) [@Ovaskainen2017].
-Reasons behind these alternative methods vary, but there are some reasons to believe that even S-SDMs, in a sense the most simple and less community-specific method, provide reliable community predictions [@Norberg2019; @Zurrell2020].
-Regardless of the method used, community-level analyses can be applied on the resulting community prediction [@Ferrier2006].
-This is something that has been lacking for a while, especially for measures other than species richness [@Ferrier2006].
+Going from single-species SDMs to a whole community is not a trivial task -- many alternatives have been suggested, such as stacked species distribution models (SSDMs) [@Ferrier2006SpaMod], spatially explicit species assemblage modelling (SESAM) [@Guisan2011SesNew], joint species distribution models (JSDMs) [@Pollock2014UndCoo], and hierarchical modeling of species communities (HMSC) [@Ovaskainen2017HowMak].
+Reasons behind these alternative methods vary, but there are some reasons to believe that even S-SDMs, in a sense the most simple and less community-specific method, provide reliable community predictions [@Norberg2019ComEva; @Zurell2020TesSpe].
+Regardless of the method used, community-level analyses can be applied on the resulting community prediction [@Ferrier2006SpaMod].
+This is something that has been lacking for a while, especially for measures other than species richness [@Ferrier2006SpaMod].
 This is true for the framework of local contributions to beta diversity (LCBD) [@Legendre2013BetDiv], measuring the uniqueness of communities, which to our knowledge has never been applied on SDM results.

-Beta diversity, defined as the variation in species composition among sites in a geographic region of interest [@LegeBorc05], is an essential measure to describe the organization of biodiversity in space.
-Total beta diversity within a community can be partitioned into local contributions to beta diversity (LCBD) [@LegeDeC13], which allows for the identification of sites with exceptional species composition, hence exceptional biodiversity.
-Such a method is useful for both community ecology and conservation biology, as it highlights sites that are most important for their research or conservation values.
-However, LCBD calculation methods require complete information on community composition, such as a community composition matrix $Y$, thus they are inappropriate for partially sampled or unsampled sites.
-To our knowledge, theses methods have mostly been applied on community data from sampled sites, hence on discontinuous spatial scales, e.g. at intervals along a river stream [@LegeDeC13].
-This raises the following questions: 1\) could LCBD indices be extended to continuous spatial scales, and 2\) could this provide novel ecological insights in poorly sampled regions?
-We aim to answer these questions by combining the LCBD calculation methods with predictive biogeography approaches, and suggest that this would allow for the identification of hotspots with high conservation value in poorly sampled regions.
+Measuring local contributions to beta diversity opens-up two questions: how does the measure behave on continuous scales, as well as on extended spatial scales?

 Species distribution models (SDMs) already allow to make predictions on continuous spatial scales, and these predictions could therefore be used to